-The district's student records policy is found at policy FL(LEGAL) and (LOCAL) and is available at the principal's or superintendent's office or on the district's website at www.fruitvaleisd.com.
+The district's student records policy is found at policy FL(LEGAL) and (LOCAL) and is available at the principal's or superintendent's office www.fruitvaleisd.com.

 Note: The parent's or eligible student's right of access to and copies of student records does not extend to all records.
-Materials that are not considered educational records-such as a teacher's personal notes about a student shared only with a substitute teacher-do not have to be made available.
+Materials that are not considered educational records - such as a teacher's personal notes about a student shared only with a substitute teacher - do not have to be made available.